noibilism/wda/README.md

 Run npm install on your terminal

 Step 5:
+run cp .env.example .env from your terminal and update .env file with your database credentials

+Step 6:
+Run php artisan migrate from your terminal

+Step 7:
 Run php artisan serve on your terminal

-Step 6:
+Step 8:
 Go to your Browser and type: http:localhost:8000